Kamareddy district: Demographics

 At the time of the 2011 census, 72.87% of the population spoke Telugu, 9.73% Urdu, 8.57% Lambadi, 3.89% Marathi and 3.23% Kannada as their first language.

 Administrative divisions

-The district has three revenue divisions of Kamareddy and Banswada and Yellareddy are sub-divided into 22 mandals.
-Dr. A. Sharath is the present collector of the district.
+The district has three revenue divisions of Kamareddy and Banswada and Yellareddy are sub-divided into 23 mandals.
+Dr. A. Sharath is the present collector of the district. village Babulgaon formerly under Sangareddy district was restored to Kamareddy district.